Coming Soon

 REMINDER: You MUST be vaccinated to attend the show.
 You cannot even be in the standby line if you aren’t vaccinated.
 Bring your vax info!
 DO NOT come join the line if you have tested positive for COVID or if you haven’t been properly vaccinated!

-The NBC pages will hand out standby tickets at exactly Midnight.
+The NBC pages will hand out standby tickets at exactly 12:01am.
 Everyone in line at that time will get a ticket card (don’t forget – you have to be 16 years old or older, have a photo ID, AND bring a COVID vaccination record with you), but having a ticket card in your hand does NOT guarantee you admission to the show.

-When making your reservation choice, or for those who join after 7pm, you’ll be asked to choose which show you’d like to go to.
 Dress Rehearsal runs from 8pm – 10pm, and the Live show airs from 11:30pm – 1am.
 We like to tell people that if you’re only doing the show once, do Live.
 The energy is better, production has worked out kinks, and if you’re only doing it once, then you should go big!

 In our experience, about the same number of people get into each show.
 Make sure to have your ID & vaccination record out and ready when the pages get to you to speed up the process for everyone.

 This is a toss-up, too.
-Rumor has it, both the host and the musical guest get 30 seats to fill, so if those aren’t filled, the remainder go to Standby Line ticket card holders, as do any of the cast’s unused spots.
+Both the host and the musical guest get 30 seats to fill, so if those aren’t filled, the remainder go to Standby Line ticket card holders, as do any of the cast’s unused spots.
 There’s no definitive number, but from our experience, it’s typically somewhere between about 40 – 80 people for each show every week.
 Legend has it (read: we were told by NBC security) that Lorne Michaels himself holds about 30 seats EXCLUSIVELY for the Standby Line ticket holders for each show.
 Word on the street is that Lorne LOVES standby!

 Your Time in the Line